 Specialty expertise helps your tooth to bounce back from traumatic dental injuries

 “Trauma,” as defined in medical circles, refers to “physical injuries to living tissues caused by extrinsic (external) agents.”
 “Dental” is in reference to a tooth and the practice of dentistry.
 Here at Endodontics Associates of Georgia, we are well-accustomed to successfully treating severe forms of traumatic dental injuries.
 After all, endodontic treatments are designed to resolve often painful symptoms and the source of that pain at the center of the tooth: the innermost pulp structure.
-The injuries and trauma diagnosed and resolved by our endodontists in Atlanta, Drs Damaries Candelario-Soto, Yanina Figueroa, Julio Chinchilla, Joseph Yoo, and Shaletha Bolden, may occur as the result of contact with objects during sports, falls, vehicle accidents, and other forces or impacts to the teeth.
+The injuries and trauma diagnosed and resolved by our endodontists in Atlanta, Drs Damaries Candelario-Soto, Yanina Figueroa, Joseph Yoo, Shaletha Bolden, and Yasir Al-Drugh, may occur as the result of contact with objects during sports, falls, vehicle accidents, and other forces or impacts to the teeth.

 Our team has focused specialty training to save teeth that are loose, fractured, dislodged, avulsed (knocked-out), or otherwise severely damaged.
 We complement our team’s advanced knowledge with technologies that precisely pinpoint underlying conditions, provide clear and detailed insights into anatomical features, and conservatively and effectively treat and preserve the tooth.
 All these characteristics add up to a gentle, comfortable, and safe experience and excellent and predictable treatment outcomes.